ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .bash}

-### 1. Preparing protein for MD simulation
+### 1. Preparing protein for MD simulation.
 #### 1.1 Adding missing residues to protein structure files.

 Almost all protein and nucleic acid crystallographic structure files have missing residues.
 The reason for it is that the most flexible parts of biopolymers are disordered in crystals, and therefore, the positions cannot be accurately determined.
 These atoms, however, may be crucial for MD simulations (e.g., loops connecting functional domains, nucleic acid chains, incomplete amino acid side chains ... etc.).
-For realistic simulation, we need to build a model contacting all atoms.
+For realistic simulation, we need to build a model containing all atoms.

 ##### 1.1.1 Adding missing residues using SWISS MODEL